x

 More () »

-The proposal includes purchasing the site of the former Clackamas Elementary School with the purpose of transforming it into a recovery center campus.
+Commissioners voted to purchase the site of the former Clackamas Elementary School with the purpose of transforming it into a recovery center campus.

 "(Clients) may live there for up to a year.
-It's not the typical one and done, you've had a couple of sessions, so you're done.
-Or, you can stay here for 60 days and you're done," said project manager Cindy Becker.
-"We're really looking at what the individual needs are and putting together an expansive program to wrap around to help these individuals go through the recovery journey and go back to the community."
+It's not the typical one and done, 'You've had a couple of sessions, so you're done.'
+Or, 'You can stay here for 60 days and you're done,'" said project manager Cindy Becker.
+"We're really looking at what the individual needs are and putting together an expansive program to wrap around, to help these individuals go through the recovery journey and go back to the community."

 The county website says detox, treatment beds, mental health services, transitional housing and job skills development will all be offered, though the full list of services has yet to be completed.